 • BA Thesis, MUSI 29500 Undergraduate Honors Seminar and MUSI 29900 Senior Essay or Composition

 Students are invited to write an essay or composition on the topic of their choosing as a BA thesis.
 Enrollment in MUSI 29500 Undergraduate Honors Seminar, typically offered each Spring Quarter, is designed to prepare third-year students to write a BA thesis.
 Thesis writers should enroll in MUSI 29900 Senior Essay or Composition during either the Autumn or Winter Quarter of the fourth year.
 MUSI 29500 and 29900 count toward electives in the major.
 The thesis topic can be interdisciplinary, but cannot jointly be submitted as a BA thesis in another major.
 Depending upon GPA, writing a BA thesis may make students eligible for Special Honors.
 Prospective thesis writers should speak with the Director of Undergraduate Studies about possible topics, advisers, and research plans in Autumn, Winter, and Spring Quarters of the third year.
+Completed BA theses are generally submitted to music faculty for award consideration at the beginning of the third week of the quarter in which a student intends to graduate.

 Special Honors